Asiana 777 Pilots Relied On Auto-Throttle For Airspeed

 "We have a flying pilot and two other pilots in the cockpit and they have a monitoring function," she said.
 "One of the critical things that needs to be monitored on an approach to landing is speed.
 So we need to understand what was going on in the cockpit and also what was going on with the aircraft."

 The Air Line Pilots Association International union rebuked the NTSB for its handling of the crash investigation, saying the agency had released too much information too quickly, which could lead to wrong conclusions and compromise safety.

-Releasing data from the flight's black boxes without full investigative information for context "has fueled rampant speculation" about the cause of the crash, ALPA said in a statement.
+Releasing data from the flight's black boxes without full investigative information for context "has fuelled rampant speculation" about the cause of the crash, ALPA said in a statement.

 Hersman rejected the criticism.
-"We work for the traveling public," she said.
+"We work for the travelling public," she said.
 "We feel it is important to show our work."